![]() |

 In-Depth Information:

-Sticky barrier bands keep caterpillars from climbing up the tree trunks.
-A barrier can be made with sticky gum products that are applied directly on the tree bark.
+barrier can be made with sticky gum products that are applied directly on the tree bark.

 Sticky tape products are the best trap. for rough bark.
 Barriers are most effective when placed around the trunk by the first week in April.
 The barrier should be checked at least once a week, and removed when caterpillars are not seen for several days.

 Make a burlap band.
 Place burlap hiding bands around tree trunks to reduce the number of wandering caterpillars and detect very low population levels.
-Instructions to make a burlap band can be found here.
+Instructions to make a burlap band can be found here

 Spray egg masses with dormant oils, vegtable based horticultural oils.